Motion graphic design: Motion design skills

-Knowledge of color theory is another very important skill set for motion designers.
-Motion designers need to have a good understanding of the color circle, complementary colors, and color saturations.
-The use of color is extremely helpful to communicate a certain mood, affect, or emotion to the audience.
+Knowledge of color theory is also very important for motion designers.
+They must have a good understanding of the color circle, complementary colors, and color saturations.
+The use of color is extremely helpful in communicating moods, effects and emotions.

 Motion designers must also have software experience.
-Some of the software includes Adobe Photoshop, Adobe Illustrator, Adobe After Effects, Adobe Premiere Pro, and more.
-These softwares help motion designers build their projects efficiently.
+Some of the software includes Adobe Photoshop, Adobe Illustrator, Adobe After Effects, Adobe Premiere Pro and Adobe Substance.